Saving for education using the RESP

 This time of year we are all looking for gift ideas.
 I’ve always said that an RESP may be one of the best gifts for children and grandchildren.
 I know it’s not as interesting or exciting as the latest toy or trendy outfit but given some of the latest statistics on post-secondary education, it may be the most practical gift to give children.

 What is an RESP?

-A Registered Education Savings Plan (RESP), is a tax deferred education savings vehicle through which the federal government allows a subscriber to save money for a beneficiary’s post-secondary education.
-Money invested into the RESP is not tax deductible like the RRSP but the growth of the investments is tax deferred.
+A Registered Education Savings Plan (RESP), is a tax-deferred education savings vehicle through which the federal government allows a subscriber to save money for a beneficiary’s post-secondary education.
+Money invested in the RESP is not tax-deductible like the RRSP but the growth of the investments is tax-deferred.

 In 1998, the government made some very significant changes to the RESPs to make them much more attractive.
 In this article, we will discuss some of the more important basics of the RESP.